 HeadWaters Resort & Casino in Norfolk

-HeadWaters Resort and Casino is expected to have an annual economic impact of $850 million once it opens a fully-developed casino in 2024.
-In the meantime, the Pamunkey Indian Tribe continues to work with construction crews to open a temporary casino in 2023.
+Once the fully-developed casino of HeadWaters Resort and Casino is operational in 2024, it is anticipated to generate an annual economic impact of $850 million.
+In the interim, the Pamunkey Indian Tribe is collaborating with construction crews to establish a temporary casino that is slated to open in 2024.

-Well before Virginia casino gambling was legalized, Norfolk operators chose the Pamunkey Tribe as its preferred casino partner.
-In November, 65% of Norfolk voters supported a referendum formally approving the project.
+Prior to the legalization of casino gambling in Virginia, Norfolk operators had already selected the Pamunkey Tribe as their favored casino partner.
+In November, a significant 65% of Norfolk voters officially endorsed the project through a referendum.

 Norfolk Casino key launch dates

-After June 1: Submit preferred casino partner information for preliminary review by the Virginia Lottery
+Please submit your preferred casino partner information for preliminary review by the Virginia Lottery after June 1st.

-Aug.
-14: Deadline to order referendum for the General Election
+The deadline to request a referendum for the General Election is August 14th.

 Nov.
 3: General Election

-May 2022: Norfolk officials approve a temporary casino license at Harbor Park, home of the AAA Norfolk Tides.
+In May 2024, the city officials of Norfolk granted their approval for a temporary casino license to be established at Harbor Park, which serves as the residence for the AAA Norfolk Tides.

-July 2022: The Pamunkey Tribe changes plans.
-Instead of a temporary casino inside the stadium, HeadWaters will build the structure within the footprint of the permanent casino instead.
+In July 2024, the Pamunkey Tribe altered their plans, shifting from constructing a temporary casino within the stadium to opting for HeadWaters to build the structure within the existing footprint of the permanent casino.

 HeadWaters Resort & Casino plans